France in French © French Moments

 • France derives from Latin Francia, which referred to a Germanic tribe, the Franks (or gens Francorum).
 In the 3rd century AD, the Franks lived in the Rhineland before merging with the Gauls in the following centuries.
 Pope Leo III crowned their ruler Charlemagne as Emperor in 800 AD.

-• New France (Nouvelle-France) refers to the area colonised by France in North America (1534-1763).
+• New France (Nouvelle-France) refers to the area France colonised in North America (1534-1763).
 It once included Quebec, Acadia, Newfoundland (Plaisance), and Louisiana.
 Today, two tiny islands are remnants of this vast French colonial territory: Saint-Pierre and Miquelon (off the coast of Newfoundland).

 More facts!